msmiley/clusterizer/README.md

 # Clusterizer

-Clusterizer provides easy clusterization of a single module, a directory of modules, or an array of npm module names.
+Instant clusterization of an array of module paths, a directory of modules, or an array of npm module names.

-The modules don't need to be performing the same task, as is usually the case with Node.js clusters.
-Clusterizer includes simple sleep-type scheduling as well as advanced scheduling through [Agenda](https://www.npmjs.com/package/agenda).
+Modules don't need to be performing the same task, as is usually the case with Node.js clusters.
+Clusterizer excels at offloading long-running operations into another process and scheduling them intelligently.

+Clusterizer includes built-in sleep-type scheduling as well as advanced scheduling through [Agenda](https://www.npmjs.com/package/agenda).

 ## Installation